Omprakash50/Docker_Project/README.md

   ![m](press2.png)

-  This will make new image for you. you can add many features in your image and can use whenever require.
+  This will make new image for you.
+  You can add many features in your image and can use whenever require.

 ## 3. To create your own network and  change the network of any container